IT Exports Hit Record High in March 2025

 -

-The rise of platforms like Digiskills.pk helped thousands of students enter the freelance IT market.
+Initiatives like Digiskills.pk helped thousands of students enter the freelance and IT export market.

-March 2025 will be remembered as a landmark month in Pakistan’s digital journey.
-The record-high IT exports highlight not just the talent of the workforce but also the strategic direction and policy support that have made this possible.
+March 2025 will be remembered as a landmark month in Pakistan’s IT journey.
+The record-breaking export figures showcase not only the country’s technical expertise but also the effectiveness of its digital-first policies.

-If this momentum continues, Pakistan is well on its way to becoming a global digital leader — a bright future powered by code, creativity, and connectivity.
+If this momentum continues, Pakistan is on track to become one of the top global digital exporters — powered by innovation, code, and creativity.